AgathePons/java_02_POO_tuto/README.md

 ### WARNING: side effects!!!

-**We must be carreful if we pass reference type as function parameters** because all the modifications made will have side effects on the original instance of object.
+**We must be carreful if we pass reference type as function parameters** because all the modifications made can have side effects on the original instance of object.

-When calling a method, the given arguments are always value type.
-For primitive types, it is the value of the argument which is reproduced in the methode paramter.
+When calling a method with arguments, if thery are primitive types, it is the value of the argument which is reproduced in the methode paramter.
-So the modifications on the method paramter have no side effect on the argument.
+So the modifications on the method parameter have no side effect on the argument.

 ```java
 int sizeElementA = 5;